esNIMA/SequencingSolver/README.md

                             "hFunction": function  # A function for computing the h value.
                         }

-  **important note**
+  **Important note**
   You must always pass jobsComplementarySet, jobsData, and j to the h calculator function.
-No matter wether it uses them or not.
+No matter whether it uses them or not.

    **Example usage:**
 ```bash